 Which offenses can result in expulsion?

-School boards are required by Virginia law to expel students who commit two types of offenses:
+School boards may expel students who commit these two offenses:

 - Bringing to school firearms or other destructive devices defined in the federal Gun-Free